stefanradev93/BayesFlow/README.md

 ## Model Comparison

-BayesFlow can not only be used for parameter estimation, but also to approximate Bayesian model comparison via posterior model probabilities or Bayes factors.
+BayesFlow can not only be used for parameter estimation, but also to perform approximate Bayesian model comparison via posterior model probabilities or Bayes factors.
 Let's extend the minimal example from before with a second model $M_2$ that we want to compare with our original model $M_1$:

 ```python